The Napari Assistant

 png The Napari Assistant widget.

-As you can see, the Assistant offers a wide range of image processing methods, covering
+The Assistant offers a wide range of image processing methods, covering

 When you click on the desired image processing function, a new widget will open together with a new layer in the layer viewer.
 As usual, any image processing task in Napari is performed in a non-disruptive way, i.e., the original image is not modified.
 Instead, the results of the processing is added as a new layer.
 The new widget allows you to adjust the corresponding parameters of the selected function: